singhrajveervns-gif/Clinical_Trial_Success_Prediction/README.md

   data accumulates
 - Formal SMOTE vs. class-weighting comparison via cross-validation (deferred per the project's original phased plan)
+- Batch-scoring mode in the Streamlit app (upload a CSV of trials instead of one at a time)

 ## Author

 **Rajveer Singh**

 GitHub: [@singhrajveervns-gif](https://github.com/singhrajveervns-gif)